even4void/aliquote/content/post/reflecting-on-25-years-of-stats.md

 - Be careful with variable encoding and missing values.
 - Be careful with default values of your preferred statistical package for certain routines, they may differ from other well acknowledged software (continuity correction, population vs. sample dof, etc.).
 - Reproducibility is a thing, but you should first be able to reproduce your own results (think about the 2-year cycle or so before publishing a paper; you may be asked to re-run the whole analysis to please one picky reviewer, who might be right by the way).

+To sum up, developing good habits from the start is always worth it.
+I can't count the number of times I've been asked to produce a result with slightly updated data 6 or 12 months after the end of a project: having a solid, well-tested script has made things easier every time.

 {{% music %}}Passenger • _Wicked Man's Rest_{{% /music %}}